 The Bugaboo Butterfly has less space for older and taller kids than Uppababy Minu for example, despite the taller seat back, as the backrest is connected to the canopy which limits the headspace.

-However, he complained that the top shoulder straps of Butterfly are uncomfortable for him, and with a harness adjusted fully to the top and reaching maximum capacity they are short – considering the fact that my son is super skinny, basically off the chart for weight, I don’t see the strap working out for a child in 60th or more percentile for the weight over 36 inches honestly.
+However, he complained that the top shoulder straps of Butterfly are uncomfortable for him, and with a harness adjusted fully to the top and reaching maximum capacity they are short – considering the fact that my son is super skinny and basically off the chart for weight, I don’t see the strap working out for a child in 60th or more percentile for the weight over 36 inches honestly.

 He fits just fine in shorter seats on other travel strollers, so while a taller seat seems cool it’s not going to last you longer.

-The recline level isn’t adjustable – it’s either all or nothing.
 While it’s super easy to do it by just unclipping a button, due to the height of the seat after reclining it I had to push the seat material down with my hand to make it go all the way to maximum.
 My older son can do it himself, but a baby will need some help.